 Magicyle Folding Line

-You technically get the best of both worlds since it offers the same 750W motor with 86 Nm torque output and the 55-mile (88 km) riding range limit, along with the benefit of being able to fold the e-bike.
-Basically, it’s marketed toward riders who like the Cruiser but want to be able to stow it away in a more space-saving manner.
+You technically get the best of both worlds since it offers the same 750W motor with 86 Nm torque output and the 55-mile (88 km) riding range limit, along with the benefit of folding the e-bike.
+It’s marketed toward riders who like the Cruiser but want to be able to stow it away in a more space-saving manner.

-Other than that, there are no other remarkable features to highlight regarding the line as a whole.
+Other than that, there are no other remarkable features to highlight regarding the line.

 We invite you to take a closer look at the Magicycle Folding model line here.